 It can include using false identities, creating fake news websites, or manipulating data and images to make inaccurate representations of a political leader.

-Disinformation campaigns are used as psychological warfare to damage an individual’s reputation and undermine their credibility.
+Disinformation campaigns are used as psychological warfare to damage an individual’s reputation and undermine credibility.

 Such campaigns can also sow division among the populace and discredit opposing candidates.
 In some cases, disinformation campaigns have been linked to foreign interference in elections, with governments engaging in sophisticated operations to promote preferred outcomes.

-Social media has become an essential component of disinformation campaigns due to its ability to spread manipulated content across vast networks quickly.
+Social media has become essential to disinformation campaigns because it can quickly spread manipulated content across vast networks.

 Tactics such as deepfakes and meme farms have made it easier for malicious actors to produce compelling digital content that is difficult to distinguish from authentic news sources.